badaix/snapos/buildroot-external/README.md

  8. Ethernet is configured to use DHCP.
 Login with user `root` and password `snapcast`

 ### WiFi
-To enable WiFi, add the WiFi's SSID and password to `/etc/wpa_supplicant.conf`:
+To enable WiFi, add your WiFi's SSID and password to `/etc/wpa_supplicant.conf`:
 ```
 ctrl_interface=/var/run/wpa_supplicant
 ap_scan=1